-Serving as the Community Liaison Officer, Officer Brad Giffin will work closely with the Residence Halls and assist in responding to crimes in progress and ongoing investigations.
+Serving as the Community Liaison Officer, UMPD officers work closely with the Residence Halls and assist in responding to crimes in progress and ongoing investigations.
 This position also assists UM Housing staff with mental health issues and conduct issues, and serves to be available to students, staff, and faculty as a law enforcement resource.
 The Community Liaison Officer also oversees the Area Officer program.

 Area Officers have been assigned to a specific Area of Residence Halls in order to build rapport with the community within that area.
 These officers go on rounds of the buildings with the Resident Assistants, attend floor meetings, and speak with students about crime prevention and personal safety.

-The University of Montana Police Department is a State-recognized law enforcement agency and has the responsibility for the protection of lives and property and responds to all crime activities within the jurisdiction of the University.
+The University of Montana Police Department is a State-recognized law enforcement agency that is responsible for the protection of lives and property and responds to all crime activities within the jurisdiction of the University.
 University Police are sworn peace officers who have graduated from the Montana Law Enforcement Academy.
 University Police respond to and investigate all crimes and enforce federal, state, and local laws.

-The 2018 Fire Log provides information about fires that have occurred in University of Montana's on-campus housing facilities within the past year.
+The UMPD Fire Log provides information about fires that have occurred in the University of Montana's on-campus housing facilities within the past year.

 Annual Security Report

-A complete copy of the 2016 Annual Campus Security and Fire Safety Report can be found on University of Montana Police Department's website.
+A complete copy of the 2020 Annual Campus Security and Fire Safety Report can be found on the University of Montana's Clery website.